mtayeb89/Active-Directory-Management-Tool/README.md

 ## Features
 - Connect to an Active Directory server using administrator credentials.
 - Search for users based on filters (e.g., username, email).
-- Add new users to the directory
+- Add new users to the directory.

 ## Prerequisites
 - Python 3.6 or higher.